 Looking for work, or know someone who is?

-Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 60 positions are available from a carpenter, to a horse handler, to a farm stand worker.
+Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 30 positions are available from a bookkeeper, to an engineer, to restaurant positions.

 And for anyone interested in submitting a classified ad, email: email@example.com.

-There were 300 cases on the docket in Riverhead Town Justice Allen Smith’s court Aug.
-18-20.
+There were 327 cases on the docket in Riverhead Town Justice Allen Smith’s court, Oct.
+6-8.
 The following are among those adjudicated. (more…)